ppvan/psequel/README.md

 </p>

-Small tool for quick text transformations such as checksums, encoding, decoding and so on.
+Small tool for quick sql query, specialized in PostgresSQL.
 Written in Vala for GNOME desktop in the hope to be useful.

 # Features
 - Load and save connections.